loodakrawa/SpriterDotNet/SpriterDotNet.Unity/README.md

 * SpriterDotNet.Unity.unitypackage (contains just the library)
 * SpriterDotNet.Unity.Examples.unitypackage (contains the library and a couple of examples)

+**IMPORTANT: Make sure that all the images referenced in the .scml are imported as Sprites.**

 ## Basic Usage
 The most easy way of using SpriterDotBNet.Unity with your own animations is the following:
 * Install SpriterDotNet.Unity.Examples.unitypackage